 Symbol of purity, white is very popular as a coat color for cat breeds, but white dog breeds are not left out.
-Moreover, many popular dog breeds in the world wear a very light color, even white.
+Moreover, many famous dog breeds in the world wear a very light color, even white.

 Many white dog breeds can be found, but most of them are small in stature and have fairly long hair.
 Real living stuffed animals!

 Here is a selection of 15 small white dog breeds - knowing that some can also sport other coat colors.

 Here is a very good example of white dog breeds.
 Probably originating from one of the countries of the Mediterranean basin (which also explains its name), the Bichon Maltese is an elegant little dog whose long and silky fleece is pure white or possibly ivory white.
 Unlike other bichons and dogs of the same type, his hair does not form curls or waves: they are stiff and fall elegantly on each side of his head, body, and legs.
 The originality of his tail also distinguishes it, carried curved over the back - a little like the Spitz.

 Although it is a very old breed, the Maltese Terrier has never really been used to fulfill functions other than that of a companion dog.
 It must be said that he excels in this role: his adorable face melts hearts, and his fairly conciliatory character allows him to live harmoniously with his family.
 In addition, the magnificent coat that makes you want to pamper him has the advantage of triggering fewer allergies than the average, which makes him a suitable breed of dog for an allergic person.